cloud-ark/kubeplus/README.md

 **2. kubectl composition**

-- ``kubectl composition cr``: Provides information about sub resources created as part of handling a Custom Resource instance.
+- ``kubectl composition cr``: Provides information about sub resources created for a Custom Resource instance.

 **3. kubectl connections**

-- ``kubectl connections cr``(upcoming): Provides information about relationships of a Custom Resource instance with other resources (custom or built-in) via labels / annotations / spec properties / sub-resources.
+- ``kubectl connections cr``(upcoming): Provides information about relationships of a Custom Resource instance with other resources (custom or built-in) via labels / annotations / spec properties.

-- ``kubectl connections workflow``: Provides information about relationships between a Service object and all the downstream Pods related to it representing a workflow.
+- ``kubectl connections workflow``: Provides information about relationships between a Service object and all the downstream Pods related to it.

 **4. kubectl metrics**

-- ``kubectl metrics cr``: Provides various metrics for Custom Resource instance (number of sub-resources, number of pods, number of containers, number of nodes on which the pods run, total CPU and Memory).
+- ``kubectl metrics cr``: Provides metrics for a Custom Resource instance (number of sub-resources, number of pods, number of containers, number of nodes on which the pods run, total CPU and Memory).

-- ``kubectl metrics account``: Provides various metrics for an account identity - user / service account. (number of custom resources, number of Deployments/StatefulSets/ReplicaSets/DaemonSets/ReplicationControllers, number of Pods, total CPU and Memory).
+- ``kubectl metrics account``: Provides metrics for an account identity - user / service account. (number of custom resources, number of Deployments/StatefulSets/ReplicaSets/DaemonSets/ReplicationControllers, number of Pods, total CPU and Memory).
 Needs server-side component.

-- ``kubectl metrics workflow`` (upcoming): Provides CPU/Memory metrics for all the Pods that are part of a Workflow (direct and indirect descendants).
+- ``kubectl metrics workflow`` (upcoming): Provides CPU/Memory metrics for all the Pods that are part of a workflow (direct and indirect descendants).

 **5. kubectl grouplogs**